What you need to know at a glance

 - Divide your termly income across the number of weeks it needs to last to give yourself a weekly budget.

 - Set up a second bank account.
-Transfer yourself a weekly or monthly amount so you aren't in danger of overspending.
+Transfer a weekly or monthly amount so you aren't in danger of overspending.

 - Create a budget plan detailing how much you'll spend on each living cost.
 Track your spending as you go.